Filter Options

 How much will this safari cost?

 “You can expect a starting price of US$3,500 per person for a 14-day shared tour.
-Mid-range private tours start at about US$4,500 per person for two weeks.
-You’ll find a wide range of prices for a 14-day Namibia safari.
-Lots of variables determine the cost.
+Mid-range private tours start at about US$4,500 per person for 2 weeks.
+You’ll find a wide range of prices for a 14-day Namibia safari, as many variables determine the cost.
 Joining a camping group tour is probably the cheapest way to travel.
 It’s lots of fun too.
-On some tours you might have to participate in camp duties, but mostly all will be taken care of.
+On some tours you might have to help with camp duties, but mostly it will all be taken care of.
 Alternatively, you can book a lodge safari.
-Your choice of accommodation will affect the overall price of the tour.
-Mid-range safaris, offering competitive prices, are the most popular.
-A great way to economize is to travel in the low season or the shoulder months.
+Your choice of accommodations will affect the overall price of the tour.
+Mid-range safaris, which offer competitive prices, are the most popular.
+A great way to economize is to travel in the low season (December to April) or the shoulder months.
 Although wildlife viewing isn’t as good at this time (in Etosha particularly), the Green season (also known as the Wet season) is particularly beautiful and uncrowded.
 Once you’ve narrowed down your priorities, get a few quotes before making a final decision.”

 6